nhantd/startup/handbook.for.new.pioneer.md

-# Handbook for New Employees
+# Handbook for New Pioneers

 ## Email
 * You must have your @cosmos.io email address with Google Apps.